kreiff/Cosmic_Loop/README.md

 Based on the Audio Hacker Shield and accompanying Header Files from Nootropic Design.
 Inspiration from DigDugDIY who I believe also used the Nootropic Design audio shield and code as the basis of his "Lofi Dreams" sampler.

-Eventually hope to add additional features like Granular Delay & Reverb.
+Eventually hope to add additional features like simultaneous sample playback, granular delay & reverb.

 Current build requires an interface with 6 Buttons (connected as Digital Inputs) and 4 knobs (connected as analog inputs).